 3 Types of lead magnets that are perfect for service businesses

-Are you stuck trying to figure out what types of lead magnets to create?
+Are you feeling stuck when it comes to figuring out what types of lead magnets you should be creating?

-Or frustrated that your existing lead magnets are not getting any downloads?
+Or frustrated that your existing lead magnets are not getting downloaded and generating enough leads?

 Well, you’re definitely not alone!